 International Fisheries Trade Permit

-The International Fisheries Trade Permit (IFTP), effective September 20, 2016, is required for the import, export, or re-export of fishery products subject to the NOAA Fisheries trade monitoring programs.
+The International Fisheries Trade Permit (IFTP) is required for the import, export, or re-export of fishery products subject to the NOAA Fisheries trade monitoring programs.
 The new consolidated permit facilitates the transition from paper-based trade documentation programs to the electronic reporting system (Automated Commercial Environment or ACE) operated by U.S. Customs and Border Protection.

-Additionally,the new regulations made the IFTP a requirement for two other trade monitoring programs:
+Additionally, new regulations made the IFTP a requirement for:

-The consolidation of international trade permits under the IFTP provides a more streamlined and cost-effective approach for collecting import and export documentation.
-For importers and exporters, this means that only one permit is required to trade in any species included under any of the four trade monitoring programs.
+For importers and exporters only one permit is required to trade in any species included under any of the four trade monitoring programs.

 How to Apply

-The IFTP permit must be applied for by a U.S. resident importer, exporter, or their U.S. resident agent, and renewed annually.
-The permit number must be transmitted electronically when filing an entry or export declaration for any of the fish products subject to monitoring.
+To apply for an IFTP permit, you must be a U.S. resident importer, exporter, or U.S. resident agent.
+The permit must be renewed annually.
+The permit number must be transmitted electronically when filing an entry or export declaration for any fish products that are subject to monitoring.